Governance guide for complex enterprises: Best practices explained

 Rapid adoption of governance and corporate policy is achievable, thanks to a few simple principles and cloud-based governance tooling.
-These are the first three disciplines to approach in any governance process.
-Each discipline will be further described in this article.
+These are the first of the three governance disciplines to approach in any governance process.
+Each discipline will be explained further on in this article.

-To establish the starting point, this article discusses the high-level strategies behind the Security Baseline, Identity Baseline, and Deployment Acceleration disciplines that are required to create a governance MVP, which will serve as the foundation for all adoption.
+To establish the starting point, this article discusses the high-level strategies behind the Security Baseline, Identity Baseline, and Deployment Acceleration disciplines that are required to create a governance MVP.
+The MVP serves as the foundation for all cloud adoption.

 The implementation of the governance MVP has dependencies on identity, security, and networking.
 Once the dependencies are resolved, the cloud governance team will decide a few aspects of governance.
 The decisions from the cloud governance team and from supporting teams will be implemented through a single package of enforcement assets.

 This implementation can also be described using a simple checklist:

 - Solicit decisions regarding core dependencies: identity, network, and encryption.